-Start the class by playing the song.
-Pick a general comprehen sion question before you do so, something less vague than “What is this song about?”
+- Start the class by playing the song.
+Pick a general comprehension question before you do so.
 Try something like: “Who do you think the singer is singing to?”
-“Is this a song about love or not?”
 “Is the song meant to be funny?”
 Discuss the song with the class to get things moving.

-When you are ready to check answers with the students, explain why this part of the song was blanked out.
-You can then ask them to create their own version of the song by replacing the blanked out term with another term of their choice, or even to write a new stanza of the song while keeping the style of the song in mind.
+- As an extension, you can then ask them to create their own version of the song by replacing the blanked-out term with another term of their choice, or even to write a new stanza of the song.

 2. Listening to News Radio

-Start things off by asking a general comprehension question, such as: “Who is the person concerned by the story?”
-“What country is the journalist reporting from?” or “Is this a political, cultural or local news story?”
-These sorts of questions help students to concentrate on global understanding, which is very important for foreign language learners.
+- Start things off by asking a general comprehension question, such as: “What country is the journalist reporting from?” or “Is this a political, cultural or local news story?”

-Dictations are also interesting when learning about different English spellings for the same words.
-Poems are useful for both sorts of dictations thanks to their rhyming schemes, and dictations can be a great way to introduce students to poets from Dr. Seuss to Emily Dickinson.
+Poems are useful thanks to their rhyming schemes, and they can be a great way to introduce students to poets from Dr. Seuss to Emily Dickinson.

-To properly give a dictation, the text should be read three times: once at a slow but natural pace, once very slowly (stopping after each punctuation mark or line break and occasionally repeating the same line twice if it is long) and once at a slow but natural pace so that students can check their work.
-Students should be told not to write during the first reading, as this portion of the dictation is intended to make sure that students understand what they are hearing before they begin writing.
+- To properly give a dictation, the text should be read three times: once at a slow but natural pace, once very slowly and once again at a slow but natural pace so that students can check their work.
+Students should be told not to write during the first reading, as this portion of the dictation is intended to make sure that students understand what they are hearing.

 These are just a few great ways to get your advanced ESL students interested in listening comprehension lessons.
-Consider building upon these techniques to create your own unique lessons — and don’t forget that FluentU’s English language video library is loaded with clips that are perfectly suited for in-class listening activities.
+Consider building upon these techniques to create your own unique lessons!